Fastar-Research-Group/opencl-emu/README.md

 ## opencl-emu : logs

+### Version 0.12
+* Minor updates to source and project files.
+* Now tested in VS2013 and VS2015.

 ### Version 0.11
 * Minor updates to source and project files.
 * Now tested in VS2012.